 This is one of the most important things you can do to feel and come across as more confident and in control.
-When we’re nervous, our voices tend to speed up, we may begin nervously laughing and our movements become more fidgety.
+When we’re anxious, our voices tend to speed up, we may begin nervously laughing and our movements can become more fidgety.

 Do your best to slow down both your speaking and physical movement, and you’ll instantly appear calmer and more collected.
 You will also have more time to think and react.

 Improving your social skills as an adult is a process that takes time and practice.
 But it’s worth it because strong social skills can lead to better relationships, both personal and professional.
 So don’t be afraid to put yourself out there and start practicing today.